aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-npoi/missing-features-in-npoi/insert-hyperlink/_index.md

 title: Insert a Hyperlink – Aspose.Words for .NET
 articleTitle: Insert a Hyperlink
 linktitle: Insert a Hyperlink
 description: "Insert a hyperlink into a document.
-NPOI does not provide an opportunity to insert a hyperlink."
+NPOI does not provide an opportunity to insert a hyperlink using C#."
 type: docs
 weight: 110
 url: /net/insert-hyperlink/